Road trip with your dog

 Aviva Car Insurance

 Safety is number one when it comes to driving, and you need to take precautions with your pets in the same way you do for yourself and your children.
-Here are some of the best accessories you can use on a road trip with your dog to make sure they (and your car!) stay protected.
+If you’re planning on having your dog travel in your car this summer, there are some things you need to ensure before setting off on the journey.
+From accessories to safety measures, here are some tips for transporting your dog in the car.

 Car safety harness